kevinraddatz/bitbucket-wip-plugin/README.md

-# Plugin
+# WIP Merge check Plugin

-Plugin Name: **WIP blocker**

-# Purpose

-The purpose of the plugin is to provide a merge check that prevents merging a pull request in case a reviewer flags it using the _Needs Work_ button.
+The purpose of the plugin is to provide a merge check that prevents merging a pull request in case if pull request title contains 'WIP:' substring.
+The Merge Check is implemented as a hook accessible under the Merge Checks section in the Project/Repo admin UI.

-# Function

-The Merge Check is implemented as a hook accessible under the Merge Checks section in the Project/Repo admin UI

-The plugin evaluates all Reviewer statuses and if there is at least one **Needs work** status it will return **rejected**.
 The Merge Check is configurable on both Project and Repository level, following the same structure as the Bitbucket native Merge checks.

 # Development